nhsconnect/CareConnectAPI/pages/engage/engage_case_studies.md

 ## Michael's Story

 [Michael's story](http://www.interopen.org/content/IO4%20-%20Proposed%20project%20(Michael's%20story).pdf) has been widely developed, clinical assured and demonstrated at the [INTEROPen summit](https://docs.google.com/document/d/1j1ZKQjXAAxz-Arn9lKQXuwpmlv7kMoo_0jEmqgKQKOg/edit#).
 This scenario offers a theoretical platform on which to explore how Care Connect profiles may be mapped and a solution defined.
 While each scenario can support a number of user stories, these are expressed in a far simpler form to a real world counterpart.
 Also, these examples refer to a solution that is underpinned with some form of interoperability requirement.
 The translation into user stories doesn't attempt to describe the systems that would be required to support each definition.
-Currently, this page provides a simple association to a relevant profile that has been documenteted within this implementation guide.
+Currently, this page provides a simple association to a relevant profile that has been documented within this implementation guide.

 [Michael's Story](/engage_michaelsstory)
 <br><br>